cckssr/openbis-fork/docs/user-documentation/general-users/data-export.md

 - **Export metadata as XLSX**.
 Metadata are exported in one **xlsx** folder.
 The folder contains the metadata of all exported entities and the corresponding masterdata in a **metadata.xlsx** file.
 If **Make import compatible** is selected, this file is suitable for re-import in openBIS.
 If not, the file contains some fields which are not compatible with re-imports.
 These fields are: PermId of entities, registrator, registration date, modifier, modification date.
 In addition to the metadata.xlsx file, the **xlsx** folder might contain additional folders:
     - a **scripts** folder, which contains scripts associated with types in the metadata.xlsx file, if these are present;
-    - a **data** folder which holds the content of spreadsheet fields and large text fields that exceed the size of an Excel cell;
+    - a **data** folder which holds the content of large text fields that exceed the size of an Excel cell;
     - a **miscellaneous** folder which contain images embedded in text of exported entries, if present.

 - **Export data**.
 The default maximum size of all datasets to be exported is 10GB.
 This can be configured by a system admin in the [AS service.properties file](../../system-documentation/configuration/optional-application-server-configuration.md).
 We recommend to use [sftp](../general-users/lab-notebook.md#data-access) to download large datasets.
 If **Make import compatible** is selected, datasets are exported in a **data** folder in a format ready to be uploaded in openBIS using the default eln-lims dropbox.
 If not, the datasets are exported in a **hiearchy** folder that matches the ELN hierarchy.

 - **Include levels below from same space**.
-If selected, all hierachy levels below the selected entity and belonging to the same Space are exported.
+If selected, all hierachy levels below the selected entity and belonging to the same *Space* are exported.

 - **Include Object and Dataset parents from same space**.
-If selected, Object parents and Dataset parents from the same Space are exported.
+If selected, Object parents and Dataset parents from the same *Space* are exported.
 Example: I export Object A, in Experiment A, in Space 1.
 Object B in Experiment B also in Space 1 is parent of Object A. When this option is selected, Object B is also exported, otherwise it is not.

 - **Include Objects and Datasets parents and children from different spaces**.
 This allows to export Object and Dataset parents and children that belong to a different Space than the Space from where Objects and Datasets are being exported.
 Example: I export Object A in Space 1, which has parents in Space 2.
 If this option is selected, the parents in Space 2 are also exported, otherwise they are not.